apastor/entropy-triangle-weka-package/_pages/install.md

 ---
 ## BUILD
 <br>
+The installable zip package is cross-platform, building the package is not necessary.
-To build the package from source you can use [Apache Ant](http://ant.apache.org/).
+Anyway, to build the package from source you can use [Apache Ant](http://ant.apache.org/).

 Run the following command from the project root directory:

 ```bash